-(1) stated by PNML2NUPN 1.5.3 on all 12 instances (see all aforementioned parameter values).
+(1) stated by PNML2NUPN 3.1.0 on all 12 instances (see all aforementioned parameter values).

-(m) stated by PNML2NUPN 1.5.3 on all 12 instances (see all aforementioned parameter values).
+(m) stated by PNML2NUPN 3.1.0 on all 12 instances (see all aforementioned parameter values).

-(n) the definition of Nested-Unit Petri Nets (NUPN) is available from http://mcc.lip6.fr/nupn.php live - for every transition t, from every reachable marking, one can reach a marking in which t can fire .....?
+(n) the definition of Nested-Unit Petri Nets (NUPN) is available from http://mcc.lip6.fr/nupn.php reversible - from every reachable marking, there is a transition path going back to the initial marking? live - for every transition t, from every reachable marking, one can reach a marking in which t can fire?